 Application Components & Process

-All PsyD applicants are responsible for submitting the following:
+All PsyD applicants must apply through PSYCAS and are responsible for submitting all the following supporting documents to PYSCAS:

 PsyD Admission Application +-

-Applicants must complete and submit an online PsyD Admission Application in order to be considered for admission.
+Applicants must complete and submit an online application through PSYCAS in order to be considered for admission.

 Please submit a statement that includes answers to the following questions.
 Please limit your statement to four, double-spaced pages.
 (Applicants must answer all prompts)